Every week or so, I get a question like I did last night. It was basically, “How do you convince your boss to let me use social media?”

 - Look for interesting people to follow: Follow people interesting to you, not necessarily people you feel you should be interested.
 Definitely follow people in your cause space to see how they are using the tools.
 But if you have an interest in bocci ball, follow them too.
 Social media is much easier to learn when you enjoy the people you follow.

 - Set goals: You need to know how to measure success.
 Define it.
 Tip: Do not anticipate raising much money with social media.
-Instead, set engagement goals.
+It’s possible.
+But it’s far more helpful to set engagement goals.
 Or attendance at events.
 Use a link shortener like bit.ly so you can measure how many people click on your link.
 If you have access to your own site analytics, use those too.
 CrowdBooster.com also helps you see what posts get shared the most.

 - Don’t be “that guy”: Resist the urge to be incessantly telling people how incredibly cool you or your organization is.
 Instead be interesting.
 How do you know if you’re interesting?
 People will start following you.
 And retweeting you.
 And +1’ing your posts.
 And liking your updates.